 Autism and Leaky Gut

-Another gut related issue that affects children with autism is called leaky gut, which means having poor gut permeability.
+Another gut-related issue that affects children with autism is called leaky gut, which means having poor gut permeability.

 In our guts, we have a lining that is supposed to keep bad things out and allow good things in.
-However, children with autism tend to have poor gut lining, which can allow toxins into their blood.
+However, children with autism tend to have a poor gut lining, which can allow toxins into their blood.